The Imperial Theatre in Augusta, Georgia

 Top Places in Augusta for Music Fans

-Start exploring James Brown's hometown with these live music venues, music festivals, tours and more.
+Start exploring James Brown's hometown with these live music venues, music festivals, tours, and more.

-Although best known as James Brown's town, a city of soul and epicenter for funk, the Augusta area's rich musical history and vibrant present were built on the sounds of country, rock, gospel, jazz and, yes, soul.
-Be it the groundbreaking blues of Blind Willie McTell, the athletic arias of opera legend Jessye Norman, the new Nashville sound of Lady Antebellum, the award-winning jazz trombone of Wycliffe Gordon or the late, great keeper of the Godfather flame Sharon Jones, Augusta’s music and musicians have a long, strong history of producing music that influences artists around the world.
+Although best known as James Brown's town, a city of soul and epicenter for funk, the Augusta area's rich musical history and vibrant present were built on the sounds of country, rock, gospel, jazz, and, yes, soul.
+Be it the groundbreaking blues of Blind Willie McTell, the athletic arias of opera legend Jessye Norman, the new Nashville sound of Lady A, the award-winning jazz trombone of Wycliffe Gordon or the late, great keeper of the Godfather flame Sharon Jones, Augusta’s music and musicians have a long, strong history of producing music that influences artists around the world.

-Begin exploring Augusta's rich music history and live music scene with this guide to must-see music venues, festivals and more points of interest.
+Begin exploring Augusta's rich music history and live music scene with this guide to must-see music venues, festivals, and more points of interest.

-Where to Enjoy Live Music in Augusta
+Where to enjoy live music in Augusta

 Augusta Canal Moonlight Music Cruises